Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### copyMessages

 Use this method to copy messages of any kind.
 If some of the specified messages can't be found or copied, they are skipped.
-Service messages, giveaway messages, giveaway winners messages, and invoice messages can't be copied.
+Service messages, paid media messages, giveaway messages, giveaway winners messages, and invoice messages can't be copied.
 A quiz poll can be copied only if the value of the field correct_option_id is known to the bot.
 The method is analogous to the method forwardMessages, but the copied messages don't have a link to the original message.
 Album grouping is kept for copied messages.
 On success, an array of MessageId of the sent messages is returned.

 | Parameter | Type | Required | Description |
 | --- | --- | --- | --- |